WMP Excellence Awards – Categories

 The Chris Johnson Driving Diversity Award

-For individual or teams who have made significant progress in improving our culture in terms of equality, diversity and inclusion.
+For individuals or teams who have made significant progress in improving our culture in terms of equality, diversity and inclusion.
 Named in honour of a former Assistant Chief Constable.

 The Barrie Simpson Investigator of the Year